-The majority of Danby Township residents work between 15-45 minutes of their home (60.9%).
-Only about 14 percent (13.6%) of the Township's workers travel longer than 45 minutes to work.
-The proximity of Lansing and Grand Rapids, their employment opportunities and available access from I-96, makes them likely employment centers for many of Danby Township's residents.
+The majority of Danby Township residents work between 15-45 minutes of their home.
+The proximity of Lansing and Grand Rapids, their nearby employment opportunities, and available access from I-96 make them likely employment centers for many Danby Township residents.